PUBLICATIONS

 ( denotes students mentored in research projects)*

 Walsh*, W., M.Q.
 Duffner*, A. Pasternak*, B.S.
-Brodie and K. Johnson.
+Brodie, and K. Johnson.
 2023.
 Influence of polarized light, disruptive visual patterns, and chemical cues on oviposition in the aquatic midge Chironomus riparius (Diptera: Chironomidae).
-Environmental Entomology, https://doi.org/10.1093/ee/nvad116
+Environmental Entomology.
+DOI

 Sudnick*, M., B.S.
-Brodie, K. Williams.
+Brodie, and K. Williams.
 2021.
 Nature versus nurture: Structural equation modeling indicates that parental care does not mitigate consequences of poor environmental conditions.
 Journal of Ecology and Evolution.
-DOI: 10.1002/ece3.8207
+DOI

 bmc-cover-image